xyombo/simple_tabby/README.md

 ]
 ```

-and the file need to create by yourself. if load file success, stabby will print as table like below:
+and the file need to create by yourself. you can use different json file to group your remote server information. if load file success, stabby will print as table like below:

 | no  | name         | ip        | apps    | tags        | description         |
 |-----|--------------|-----------|---------|-------------|---------------------|